fmuellr/SDG_bioinformatics/Functional analysis.md

 Functional analysis pulls from two main databases called **Gene Ontology (GO)** and **Kyoto Encyclopedia of Genes and Genomes (KEGG)**.

-(GO)[https://geneontology.org] is the largest database of information on the functions of genes, including on their **biological process**, their **molecular function**, and their **cellular component**, where these relationships are described in a hierarchal parent-child model between nodes.
+[GO](https://geneontology.org) is the largest database of information on the functions of genes, including on their **biological process**, their **molecular function**, and their **cellular component**, where these relationships are described in a hierarchal parent-child model between nodes.

-(KEGG)[https://www.genome.jp/kegg/] is also a database that describes high-level functions and utilities from the biological system and can include information from the molecular-level, cell, organism, and ecosystem.
+[KEGG](https://www.genome.jp/kegg/) is also a database that describes high-level functions and utilities from the biological system and can include information from the molecular-level, cell, organism, and ecosystem.
 Often, we use the KEGG pathway as part of our analysis, and it is useful to identify which  genes are involved in which pathways.

 There are two main programs I recommend for this analysis and I will go through how to use both of them.
-The first is using the (Database for Annotation, Visualization, and Integrated Discovery)[https://david.ncifcrf.gov], also known as **DAVID**.
-The second is a program run in the networking App (Cytoscape)[https://cytoscape.org] called **ClueGO**.
+The first is using the [Database for Annotation, Visualization, and Integrated Discovery](https://david.ncifcrf.gov), also known as **DAVID**.
+The second is a program run in the networking App [Cytoscape](https://cytoscape.org) called **ClueGO**.
 Both have their pro's and con's, so I usually carry out both sets of analysis and decide which is best for what and how I want to show my data.

 Finally, I will go through how to visualise the results using barcharts, heatmaps, or dotplots.